wires/degraphmalizer/TUTORIAL.md

 want to use this to restrict the graph walk.
 At the moment it doesn't really matter much, as we just walk the entire forward or backward tree from a node.

+# The ES plugin

+- Push configuration to `/_degraphmalize/`
+- Watch every "index" request
+- Perform degraphmalizing on one machine
+- Replicate the graph to some other machines